Looking for calm, concrete advice to help your agency during COVID-19 and beyond?

 - Self-care: See my advice on handling personal problems at work, 15 ways to recharge in 15 minutes, the need to put on your own oxygen mask first, and my other articles on self-care.

-Here are the questions I’m getting as an agency consultant.
-Over time, I’ll expand some of these into more in-depth articles.
+Here are answers to 50+ Frequently Asked Questions I’m getting as an agency consultant.
+Over time, I’ll expand some of these FAQs into more in-depth articles.

 - How much cash should we have?
 The more, the better.
 Less than 3 months of expenses, you’re at risk of going out of business.
 If you have 6+ months, that’s promising.
 If you have 12+ months of expenses in cash, you’re in really good shape.